RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 3. Simple chore management site for families, gamified.
 Created with the Phoenix framework + Elixir
 4. A simple Phoenix Liveview website that let's you create a poll and send it to your friends
 5. Alternative to Apache NIFI in Elixir taking advantage of it's fault-tolerance
+6. Animal Breeding software to keep track of animals, genes, expenses, etc.
+7. Gmail (Chrome Extension) to help organize your inbox automatically

 ### Machine Learning
 1. LLM trained specifically on the AST representation of a specific programming language.